michaelravina/Koala-Airlines-Lifestyle/README.md

 <img src = "images/SS4.png" width = "300" height = "500">
 </p>

-4. Here we see the different options available to the user wherein he/she would be able to use in having a healthier lifestyle.
+4. Here we see the different options available to the user wherein he/she would be optimize towards a healthier lifestyle.

 NOTE: User data and its changes are automatically updated to a SQLite database.